IronStandard/iron-standard-quality-notes/README.md

 # Iron Standard – PLA Filament Quality Notes

+This repository documents internal quality principles used in the development of Iron Standard Filament.

 ## Purpose
 This repository documents the general standards, assumptions, and decision criteria used when evaluating PLA filament intended for routine FDM printing.